…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 If things like these happen during the worship time … would we be late and ‘wanna miss a thing’?

 Here’s a glorious example from the Old Testament,

 When Solomon finished praying, fire came down from heaven and consumed the burnt offering and the sacrifices, and the glory of the Lord filled the temple.
 2 The priests could not enter the temple of the Lord because the glory of the Lord filled it.
 3 When all the Israelites saw the fire coming down and the glory of the Lord above the temple, they knelt on the pavement with their faces to the ground, and they worshiped and gave thanks to the Lord, saying,

 his love endures forever.”

-While we are explaining about worship, … it would also be good to explain every part of the Sunday service liturgy (offering, Lord’s supper, etc), to help people understand and participate wholeheartedly to experience and celebrate the Lord’s presence in our midst, … rather than just view them as perhaps rituals, fossils of tradition/history.
+While we are explaining about worship, … it would also be good to explain every part of the Sunday service liturgy (offering, Lord’s supper, benediction, etc), to help people understand and participate wholeheartedly to experience and celebrate the Lord’s presence in our midst, … rather than just view them as perhaps parts of a program, .. rituals, liturgy … tradition/history.

 Or maybe, to a visitor, since the message part of a service is often longer than other parts of the service, perhaps its an indication of its relative importance.

 As a side point, the New testament seems to indicate a church life that’s much more Holy Spirit led, empowering and participatory.